caltemose/site-generators/ssg-site/source/index.html.md

 For another general overview of site generators, [check out this article](http://www.mickgardner.com/2012/12/an-introduction-to-static-site.html) or [this github repo](https://github.com/skx/static-site-generators).
 There are useful lists of site generator tools [here](https://iwantmyname.com/blog/2011/02/list-static-website-generators.html) and [here](https://gist.github.com/davatron5000/2254924).

-During the Q&amp;A session, a guy in the audience also mentioned [Octopress](http://octopress.org) which is a blogging framework built on [Jekyll](http://jeckyllrb.com), a well-established site generator.
+During the Q&amp;A session, a guy in the audience also mentioned [Octopress](http://octopress.org) which is a blogging framework built on [Jekyll](http://jekyllrb.com), a well-established site generator.
 I might have to check that out next.
+If you're that dude, connect.

 Got questions?
 Ask away: